[Holodeck –

 DALBY: Arm all forward phasers.

-It’s launching torpedoes.
-Damage to decks eleven through fifteen.
-Reports of
+GERRON: Damage to decks eleven through fifteen.
+Reports of casualties.

 DALBY: Arm all photon banks.
 Mister Chell, continuous evasive action.